-Ref number Item Description Menu equivalent 26 Recall Opens the Recall dialog box.
+Ref number Item De Description Menu equivalent 26 Recall Opens the Recall dialog box.
 File > Recall 27 Save Saves working file using the same user selections as for the previous Save action.
 File > Save 28 Touch Screen Off Turns the touch screen on and off.

-Ref number Item Description Menu equivalent 29 Help Displays the online help.
+29 Help Displays the online help.
 Help > User Manual 31 Application Opens the Application preset dialog box.
 You can change the effect of pressing Application using the settings at Presets > Preset Options > Preset type/action.
-Preset > Application 32 DPX For instruments with Option 200, opens a DPX display set to the same span as the Spectrum display.
-If the Spectrum display is not open, the span is set to the last span of the Spectrum display.
-Without Option 200, the maximum span of the DPX display is limited to the maximum acquisition bandwidth of the instrument.
-You can change the effect of pressing DPX using the settings at Presets > Preset Options > Preset type/action.
+Presets > Application 32 DPX Opens a DPX display set to the same span as the spectrum display.
+If the spectrum display is not open, the span is set to the last span of the spectrum display.
+You can change the effect of pressing DPX using the settings at Presets > Preset Options > Preset and Preset action.
 Presets > DPX 33 User Opens the User preset dialog box.
 You can change the effect of pressing User using the settings at Presets > Preset Options > Preset type/action.
 Presets > User 34 Preset Resets the instrument to its factory default settings.
-You can change the effect of pressing Preset using the settings at Presets > Preset Options > Preset type/action.
-Presets > Main
+Preset